FAQ

 It's important to me to provide you with locations that are safe, low stress, and beautiful for you and your pet to enjoy.

-The majority of my sessions take place in Fort Collins, Loveland, and Bellvue, featuring a variety of natural settings such as trails, rivers, parks, canyons, and, customized to your preferences and the animal's needs.
+My Heart Trail of Sessions take place in Fort Collins, Loveland, and Bellvue, featuring a variety of natural settings such as gardens, trails, rivers, parks, and foothill canyons.
+Locations are selected to match your preferences and the animal's needs.

-Upon booking, I will provide a curated list of locations along with actual session images for you to choose from.
+Upon booking, I will provide a curated list of locations along with actual session images to look through.

 Can I have multiple pets in my session?